 Quarter Rest – a rest equivalent to a quarter note or one beat in duration.

 Quilted – Describes a wavy pattern found in Maple wood.
-It is used in some guitars for its decorative quality and may be used for the back and/or sides of an acoustic, classical or flamenco guitar, or as the wood used for a solid-body electric guitar..
+It is used in some guitars for its decorative quality.

 Rallentando – (rall.) gradually becoming slower.

-Repeat sign – is a sign in standard music notation comprised of a double line with two dots and indicates that the section of music should be repeated.
+Repeat sign – is a sign in standard music notation comprised of a double line with two dots.
+It indicates that the section of music should be repeated.